Did you know Sailor Moon played an active role here? Take a stroll around Azabu-Juban, the former residence of the Sendai clan! [Tokyo]

 Tanuki Senbei, a long-established hand-baked rice cracker shop

-In the past, many tanuki lived in Azabu, and there are still stories of people being tricked by tanuki during the Edo and Meiji periods.
+In the past,many tanuki (raccoon dogs) lived in Azabu, and there are stories from the Edo and Meiji periods about people being tricked by them.

 Tanuki rice crackers <Information>